samkreter/Kinnected/README.md

         `chmod a+x db_create.py`

-7. Migrate the database by executing
+6. Migrate the database by executing

     `./db_migrate.py`

     - same as above if it doesn't execute give it permission with

         `chmod a+x db_migrate.py`
+7. Start the server with the command

+    `./run.py'

+    - follow above steps to make the file executatble
+8. Go to port localhost:5000 to view that local app